 Sarah suggests you start small.
 “As with other habits, if you’re starting something new then it’s best to start small before trying anything more advanced or buying specialist equipment.
 You don’t want to feel pressured to spend time on a new hobby.
 So, see how you can fit it into your everyday life, and if you get enjoyment from it.”

 Still stuck for ideas and need a creative nudge?
 Here are some of the different ways you can engage in a creative activity and boost your wellbeing.

-Colour pencil drawing.
-Do a small coloured pencil drawing every day for a year and see how your observation and drawing skills start to improve.
-By the end of the year you will be a lot better and will have a collection of art as a tangible result.
+- Colour pencil drawing.
+Do a small, coloured pencil drawing every day for a year and see how your observation and drawing skills improve.
+By the end of the year, you’ll be a lot better and will have a collection of art as a tangible result.
 And you won’t need lots of equipment to start with – if you find you enjoy it, you could always try painting next.

 - Photography.
-Taking a photo is very easy and most of us carry a smartphone with us.
+Taking a photo is very easy if you have a smartphone.
 This also encourages you to pay fresh attention to what is around you visually, which we normally have no reason to notice.

 - Write one short story a month.
 Many of us may not have written an imaginative story since being at school.
 A short story can be just a couple of pages long and start with a simple question you have.
 Finishing a story can also be very fulfilling.
 Or, if you have an idea for a longer story, jot it down and see where it takes you.
 Writing can help develop research and analytical skills, interest in other languages, and is creative too.

 - Try knitting, crochet or sewing.
 The repetitive action of knitting, crochet and sewing can be relaxing, while still being creative.
 If you’re feeling adventurous, you could try more complex patterns as you get better with practice.